MartinPaulo/pg-app-dev-vm/README.md

 ### What does it do?

 It creates a virtual server running Ubuntu 12.04 with the latest version of PostgreSQL (*as of writing 9.3*) installed.
-It also edits the PostgreSQL configuration files to allow network access and creates a database user/database for your application to use.
+It also edits the PostgreSQL configuration files to allow network access and creates the databases and users required to run tDAR.

-Once it has started up it will print out how to access the database on the virtual machine.
+Once it has started up it will print out how to access one of the the databases on the virtual machine.
 It will look something like this:

     $ vagrant up
     Bringing machine 'default' up with 'virtualbox' provider...